GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 Count healthsites per district
 ```

 4. Now we have the number of healthsites per district.
 Nevertheless, it would be interesting to know how mnay healthsites exist per 10.000 people.
 For this task we firstly need to know how many inhabitants has each district.
 We can proces this information by using the __Zonal statistics__ tool from the Processing Toolbox.
 See the Wiki entry for [Zonal Statistics](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_raster_basic_wiki.html?highlight=zonal+statistics#basic-raster-operations) fur further information.
-Specify your inout layer (Output of step 3 e.g. __Num_healtsites__) and your raster layer (Worldpop Raster), specify the column prefix (e.g. ___wpop__) and select the statistics to caclulate (__sum__).
+Specify your input layer (Output of step 3 e.g. __Num_healtsites__) and your raster layer (Worldpop Raster), specify the column prefix (e.g. ___wpop__) and select the statistics to caclulate (__sum__).
 For each distrcit all pixel values of the Worldpop Raster that fall inside of it will be summed up.
 Explore the output.